 Roussillon is a colorful place that is considered one of France’s most impressive villages.
 It’s situated in the heart of one of the highest ochre deposits in the world.
 You’ll see impressive red cliffs as well as houses made from ochre that ranges from light yellow to dark red.
 Wandering through the streets here is a treat for the eyes.
 You can also take a walk through a former quarry to learn more about the mining process; it takes about an hour for Le Sentier des Ocres or Ochre Path.
 Roussillon provided inspiration for many artists, including Jean Cocteau, so be sure to take in some galleries.

 Cannes is well known as a playground for the rich and famous, which makes it a good place to go celebrity-spotting, especially during its famous film festival.
-But that doesn’t mean the less well-heeled can’t find things to see and do that won’t break the budget.
+But that doesn’t mean the less well-heeled can’t find things to do in Cannes that won’t break the budget.
 You can take a stroll along the Promenade de la Croisette where you’ll see pretty beaches, boutiques and outdoor cafes.
 Cannes’ old town, Le Suquet, also is worth exploring.
 Here you’ll find an old clock tower and church that overlook the bay and a lively morning market.

 Arles is Vincent van Gogh country.
 The Dutch artist created around 300 paintings and drawings of the city and countryside when he lived here in 1888 and 1889.
 You can walk the van Gogh trail to see some of the scenes he painted.
 Arles also is a good place to see Roman ruins such as the stunning amphitheatre that is still used today, and the Elysian Fields where Romans were buried.
 You can climb to the top of the ancient arena for great views of the old town.
 The weekly market is considered one of the best in Provence.